HaoJiang0201/Qt-BubbleJungle/README.md

 # Qt Project: Bubble Jungle Original Full-Edition

-A bubble remove puzzle game.
+A bubble removes puzzle game.
 Let's find out pretties in a jungle.
 This is an advertisement project for the comic "Yi Shuo".

 Created By: